 Unlocking Insights into Economic Inequity as an SF Fed Research Scholar

-In 2021, the San Francisco Fed launched Unlocking Our Potential, a graduate student essay contest, to deepen our understanding of the economic impact of inequities in support of our full employment mandate.
+In 2021, the San Francisco Fed piloted a graduate student essay contest called Unlocking Our Potential to deepen our understanding of the economic impact of inequities in support of our full employment mandate.
 Aina Puig, a macroeconomics PhD student specializing in inequality topics at American University, authored one of two essays selected through the contest.
 As a Summer 2022 Research Scholar at the SF Fed, Aina refined and further developed her research by working closely with the Economic Research team.
 She shares her experience with the essay contest, her time at the SF Fed, and her hopes for her research moving forward.

 What drew you to economics?
 When did you realize you were interested in the subject?

 I was drawn to studying institutional policies and how they drive country development and impact people’s lives.
 In school, I was always interested in classes on country development and math, so economics seemed like the perfect blend of those two subjects.
 I also liked that since economics is such a broad field, there are endless possible questions to research.
 Whether you’re studying the U.S. or other countries, through economics you can answer important questions with different economic theories and methods.
 A subfield of economics that drew me in is inequality due to its implications on economic progress and well-being.

 I realized I was interested in the subject during my undergraduate studies in economics, when I saw the jobs that economists have.
 I thought these jobs were very meaningful, especially those with policymaking roles.